CHINCHERO, MORAY, & SALT MINES TOUR

 Important: These entrances are not included in the Boleto Touristico.

-- The entrance to the Cathedral (25 soles)
+- The ticket for the Cathedral (25 soles)

 - Maras Salt Mines (10 soles)